 "The good and bad in a person, their potential for success or failure, their aptitudes and deficits - they are mutually conditional, arising from the same source.
 Our therapeutic goal must be to teach the person how to bear their difficulties.
 Not eliminate them, but to train the person to cope with special challenges with special strategies; to make the person aware not that they are ill, but that they are responsible for their lives.” - Hans Asperger

-My own connection to this mission is I had anorexia as a teen and found myself pursuing FI with similar obsessive thoughts.
-The way my mind worked then still shows up now in my relationship with money and songwriting.
+My own connection to this mission is I had anorexia as a teen and found myself pursuing financial stability with similar obsessive thoughts.
+The way my mind worked then still shows up now in my relationship with finances and songwriting.
 However, mental health issues don’t define my life anymore, I’ve learned to work with my natural systemizing tendencies, and I think many of us can agree painful experiences often serve as a launchpad into interesting understandings.

 Twice Exceptionality: From Weakness to Strength

 Twice-exceptional people are defined as individuals who excel in one or more subject areas while simultaneously experiencing a deficit in some other area (sometimes social skills, sometimes reading or math).
 This growing and misunderstood demographic of struggling gifted students makes up at least 7% of the school population.
 Oftentimes these twice-exceptional students are on the autism spectrum or undiagnosed.

 Wanting to study autism is part of the reason why I obtained an educational background in both special education and gifted education.
 Essentially, I enjoy people who approach the world differently.

 As discussed in Part 3, a lot of people are surprised to hear the diagnostic difference between high-functioning autism and giftedness is minute according to many researchers.
 Below is a fascinating book on the topic: